jeffreyyoung/poe-db-prototype/README.md

 // special new api
-// I recommend using observeEntries to render the ui repo.observeEntries("todo/", (entries, changes) => {
+// observeEntries is a new api with a slightly different api than subscribe repo.observeEntries("todo/", (entries, changes) => {
    // entries is an array of [key, value] pairs
    // changes.added, changes.removed, and changes.changed are each arrays of [key, value] pairs
-})
+   // avoid rewriting the entire ui when possible, instead only update the parts of the ui that have changed })
 ~~~
 ~~~~